konnoska/pushgateway-cleaner/README.md

 # Pushgateway-Cleaner

 This a lightweight app that cleans old data from prometheus [pushgateway](https://github.com/prometheus/pushgateway).
 You simple define the expiration duration and the pushgateway-cleaner takes care of the rest.
-Push-gateway looks for metric groups that were last updated more that `CLEANER_EXPIRATION_DURATION` ago and deletes them.
+Pushgateway-cleaner looks for metric groups that were last updated more that `CLEANER_EXPIRATION_DURATION` ago and deletes them.

 ## Note
 If you require this tool 99.9% prometheus-pushgateway is not used as expected, **but** unfort in practice there are those 0.1% of the cases that the cost/effort of fixing this just doesn't worth it.
 This 0.1% is the reason this tool exists.